kedevked/angular-map/README.md

 from child `layout.component` to parent `app.component`.
 Also, [@ViewChildren](https://angular.io/guide/component-interaction#parent-calls-an-viewchild) allows the parent `app.component` to get access to the children `AgmMarker` making possible to call children methods from the parent.

+## Contribution

+As part of the FEND nanodegree, this project aims at helping to get start with Angular by doing an Angular version of the 8th project (interacting with google map in React).

+Pull requests by Udacians will be welcomed because it is always #betterTogether